Certificate IV in Kitchen Management

 BUILD YOUR CAREER IN CULINARY CREATIVITY

-Australia’s hospitality industry is one of the country’s largest and most dynamic sectors — and it’s continuing to grow.
-In the last five years alone, demand for skilled chefs has surged, with the Australian Government projecting significant ongoing job growth, including an estimated 81,000 hospitality job openings over the next five years.
+Australia’s hospitality industry is one of the country’s largest and fastest-growing sectors.
+Demand for skilled chefs continues to rise, with around 81,000 hospitality job openings expected over the next five years.

-A career in the kitchen isn’t just a job — it’s a way to turn your passion for food into a profession.
-As a chef, you’ll have the opportunity to:
+A career as a chef allows you to turn your passion for food into a profession.
+As a chef, you can:

-At AGI, our Certificate IV in Kitchen Management is designed to equip you with the skills, confidence, and industry insight to succeed — whether your goal is to become a chef de partie, progress into kitchen leadership, or launch your own culinary venture.
+At AGI, the Certificate IV in Kitchen Management provides the practical skills, industry knowledge, and confidence to succeed — whether your goal is to become a chef, lead a kitchen team, or start your own culinary business.

 Benefits & Outcomes